-What comes best to journalists, explained Madrigal to an audience of influencers from Europe, South America and Russia, is to ask questions.
+What comes best to journalists, explained Madrigal to an audience of influencers from Europe and South America, is to ask questions.
 Therefore, his speech was punctuated by a series of queries.
 The first: how can we overcome our obsolete perceptions concerning renewable energy and sustainability?

 “The oil crisis of the 1970s and the OPEC embargo led us to understand for the first time that the world’s resources are not infinite,” explained the journalist.
 “In the 70s the concept of renewable and, therefore, sustainable energy was associated with counterculture movements.
 The people involved were outside of the system and had something hippyish about them, such as the transcendentalists and tool freaks, maniacs of technological efficiency.
 Consequently, they were viewed with a certain suspicion.
 This is a shame because among them were many of those who, less than two decades later, effectively laid the foundations for the web as we know it today.”